seL4/docs/CAmkES.rst

 == Build dependencies ==
  * You must first install [[https://wiki.sel4.systems/Getting%20started#Build_Dependencies|the SEL4 dependencies]], and then you should move on to the instructions in this section.
- * Install GHC and packages MissingH, data-ordlist, split, mtl, and base-compat (installable from cabal):
+ * Install GHC and some Haskell packages (installable from cabal):

 {{{
-sudo add-apt-repository -y ppa:hvr/ghc
-sudo apt-get update
-sudo apt-get install -y ghc-7.8.4 cabal-install-1.22
+sudo apt-get install ghc=7.10.3-7 cabal-install=1.22.6.0-2

-export PATH=/opt/ghc/7.8.4/bin:/opt/cabal/1.22/bin:$PATH

 cabal update
-cabal install MissingH
-cabal install data-ordlist
-cabal install split
-cabal install mtl
+cabal install --user MissingH data-ordlist split mtl base-compat }}}
-cabal-install base-compat
-}}}

 Cabal packages get installed under the current user, so each user that wants to build CAmkES must run the cabal steps

-Note also that this step adds the directories where ghc and cabal are installed to the PATH.
-If ghc and/or cabal can't be found later on, it's probably because the PATH isn't set correctly.
-Consider adding this to your startup files, e.g.:

-{{{
-echo export PATH=/opt/ghc/7.8.4/bin:/opt/cabal/1.22/bin:\$PATH >> ~/.bashrc
-}}}

 Install python packages jinja2, ply, pyelftools (via pip):

 {{{
 apt-get install python-pip
-pip install pyelftools
-pip install ply
-pip install jinja2
+pip install --user pyelftools ply jinja2
 }}}

 If building on a 64bit system ensure 32bit compiler tools are installed, mainly:

 {{{
 apt-get install lib32gcc1
 }}}

 And the correct version of multilib for your gcc, for example:

 {{{
 apt-get install gcc-multilib
 }}}

 == Download CAmkES ==

 Download CAmkES source code from github:

 {{{